Our goal is to prevent 500,000 missed court dates, and their resulting warrants and jail

 Partnering with us

 (Un)warranted, an initiative of ideas42's Safety & Justice team, is a hub of expertise that creates positive change—bringing our proven experience to reduce nonappearance and its harmful consequences.
-We do so by reforming court date communications and catalyzing evidence-based policy.
+We do so by making court date communications clearer and easier to act on, helping set up effective reminder programs, and catalyzing evidence-based policy.

-Our work is actively informed both by people impacted by the system and organizations serving local communities.
+Our work is actively informed by system actors, people directly impacted, and organizations serving local communities.
 It is also not possible without the financial support of individuals and organizations who deeply believe in the ways (Un)warranted is striving for change.
-To create more equitable justice, we work together with advocates, community and justice organizations, funders, government (court systems, district attorneys and public defenders, law enforcement, among others), and researchers, including:
+We work together with advocates, community and justice organizations, funders, government (courts, district attorneys and public defenders, law enforcement, and others), and researchers, including:

 • American Bar Endowment